AirPods Pro Noise Cancellation Not Working? Here’s What to Do

 Reset AirPods Pro to the Factory Defaults

-7. Do not close the lid of the case and wait for another 15 minutes.
+7. Keep the lid open and wait for another 15 minutes.

-8. Restart the phone and pair it with the AirPods.
+8. Restart your phone and pair it again with the AirPods.

-Make sure that you backup your data as factory resetting your device will erase everything.
+Make sure to back up your data as factory resetting your device will erase everything.

-1. Back up the phone and fully charge it.
+1. Back up your phone and charge it completely.

-2. Launch the iPhone Settings and go to General > Reset.
+2. Open Settings on your iPhone, then go to General > Reset.

 Erase All Content and Settings on the iPhone to Reset it to the Factory Defaults